 "Dark Archives by artist Andre Bradley is a provocative exploration of one black man's memories of childhood.
 An autobiography in fragments, Dark Archives interweaves Bradley's writing and photographs with pictures from his family archive.
 Part story, part lyrical investigation, Dark Archives aims to upset the linguistic and visual constrictions placed on black males.
 Bradley powerfully combines image and text in this deeply moving meditation on narrative agency, on the family as archive, on being a young black man, and on being Andre Bradley."
 (Provided by publisher.)

-Bradley is a Hampshire alum and is a visiting faculty member for the Spring 2021 semester.
+Bradley is a Hampshire alum and was a visiting faculty member for the Spring 2021 semester.

 "A powerful and thought-provoking Civil Rights era memoir from one of America s most celebrated poets.
 Looking back on her childhood in the 1950s, Newbery Honor winner and National Book Award finalist Marilyn Nelson tells the story of her development as an artist and young woman through fifty eye-opening poems.
 Readers are given an intimate portrait of her growing self-awareness and artistic inspiration along with a larger view of the world around her: racial tensions, the Cold War era, and the first stirrings of the feminist movement."
 (Provided by publisher.)